 It is also possible to paste from the clipboard or a file from the Edit menu, while editing 3D Text.

-The result is usually a bit messy, so it may be useful to use a Limited Dissolve deletion or Remesh Object Modifier at a low threshold to clean up your mesh.
+The topology of the result is usually a bit messy, so it may be useful to use a Limited Dissolve deletion, or apply a Remesh modifier at a low threshold, to clean up your mesh.